REST WITH HONOR SAVANNAH

 We at the Savannah African Art Museum support the Rest with Honor Savannah Initiative.
 This initiative is centered around Savannah’s African/Negro Burial Grounds located at Calhoun & Whitfield Squares, which were named after two strong advocates of Slavery.

 We believe that these squares should be acknowledged as a historical burial ground and the resting place for these ancestors.
 We support that these squares should be acknowledged and renamed to as a way of honoring those who rest on these sacred grounds.

-Interview between SAAM Education Coordinator, Lisa Jackson,
+Interview between the Museum's Education and Community Outreach Liaison, Lisa Jackson,

 and Rest with Honor Initiative Founder, Lauri Lyons.

 About the Initiative

 Rest With Honor is a not-for-profit organization that merges communities, technology, and culture for the purpose of social justice and cultural preservation.
 Lauri Lyons is the Executive Director.

 For over 20 years Lauri's work has explored the influence of American culture and the African Diaspora, within a global framework.
 She is the author of two acclaimed books; Flag: An American Story (2001), Flag International (2008), and the photographer for the book INSPIRATION: Profiles of Black Women Changing Our World (2012).

 Lauri Lyons, Founder of the Rest With Honor Initiative

 Lauri Lyons is also the Publisher & Editor in Chief of Nomads Magazine and a contributing writer for The Huffington Post.
 Lauri has served as a faculty member and guest lecturer for many institutions including the International Center of Photography, New School for Social Research and the Rhode Island School of Design.
 Her work has been widely exhibited and published.